Next.js Routing: A Complete Beginner Guide

 Conclusion

 In summary, routing is an essential part of web development.
-It enables users to navigate seamlessly across websites, providing the structure and pathways needed to access different pages and content.
+It enables users to navigate seamlessly across websites, providing the structure and pathways to access different pages and content.

 In this tutorial, we explored the basics of routing in Next.js 13 and learned how to structure routes using both the Pages Router and the App Router.
 We specifically focused on the stable App router introduced in the latest version Next.js 13.4.